PrefectHQ/prefect/docs/concepts/flows.md

 Parameters are validated before a flow is run.
 If a flow call receives invalid parameters, a flow run is created in a `Failed` state.
 If a flow run for a deployment receives invalid parameters, it will move from a `Pending` state to a `Failed` without entering a `Running` state.

-!!! info Flow run parameters cannot exceed `512kb` in size
+!!! info "Flow run parameters cannot exceed `512kb` in size"

 ## Final state determination